-The Whanganui River winds its way from the mountains to the Tasman Sea through a landscape of many hills and valleys.
+The Whanganui River winds its way from the mountains to the Tasman Sea through countless hills and valleys.

 This journey lets you take a multi-day canoe or kayak trip to experience its most remote scenic beauty, history and cultural significance.

 |Huts||$32 per adult per night.
 Kids 17 and under stay FREE!